finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

 > ErrorHighlightResponse putIntellisenseError(errorHighlightRequest)

-PutIntellisenseError: Generate a set of error ranges, if any, in the given SQL (expressed as Lines)
+PutIntellisenseError: Expresses error ranges from SQL

-SQL (by line) to syntax check and return error ranges from within, if any.
+Generate a set of error ranges, if any, in the given SQL (expressed as Lines)  &gt; This method is generally only intended for IDE generation purposes.  &gt; It is largely internal to the Finbourne web user interfaces and subject to change without notice.

 ### Example